become a member of the

 Join with Others to Make a Difference

-As a member of The International Dyslexia Association (IDA), you’ll join forces with more than 13,000 others who want individuals with dyslexia to realize their fullest potential.
+Your membership in the International Dyslexia Association (IDA), automatically makes you a member of IDA-Los Angeles Branch.
+As an IDA member, you’ll be joining forces with more than 13,000 others who want individuals with dyslexia to realize their fullest potential.
 The voice of our members is heard among educators, professionals, and policy makers in the United States and abroad.
 By joining the IDA, you strengthen the voice of people with dyslexia and enhance their ability to benefit from early intervention and effective teaching methods.

 Receive Updates about Dyslexia & Related Issues

 Members automatically receive IDA’s quarterly newsletter, Perspectives; our bi-annual peer-reviewed journal, Annals of Dyslexia; and local branch newsletters.
 These publications provide the latest information about instructional practice, legal and legislative issues, medical and educational research, and technology.

 Members receive discounts on other IDA publications and on registration fees for international and local conferences.

 With your membership number, you can access the Members Only section on the national website.
 There, you can download articles from Perspectives and Annals of Dyslexia, as well as post and research employment opportunities on the Job Board page.
 Our electronic branch newsletters have a members only section where you can access additional articles.